The Flash (film): Visual effects work and Ezra Miller controversy

+Revisions to the ending and character cameos

 The ending of the film, which features Miller's Barry believing he successfully altered the timeline before realizing it has been further altered, was changed multiple times during post-production due to leadership changes at Warner Bros. throughout 2022.
 The originally filmed ending featured Calle's Supergirl and Keaton's Batman, reversing those characters' deaths from earlier in the film, and was planned by Hamada and Warner Bros.
 Pictures chairman Toby Emmerich to set up a sequel and a film based on the "Crisis on Infinite Earths" (1985–1986) crossover storyline that was intended to reset the DCEU.
 After WBD was formed, Hamada and Emmerich exited their roles, and De Luca and Abdy were appointed to temporarily oversee its DC productions.
 An alternate ending was filmed in September 2022 that included Miller, Calle, and Keaton alongside Henry Cavill and Gal Gadot in their DCEU roles of Kal-El / Superman and Wonder Woman.
 Calle remained in this scene, which was intended to set up future appearances for Supergirl, because executives did not want her character's last appearance to be a death scene and were open to Calle reprising her role.
 Despite this, a planned Supergirl spin-off film written by Ana Nogueira had already been canceled at this time.
-Cavill's involvement came after he made a cameo appearance in the DCEU film Black Adam (2022) and it was intended to set up a planned Man of Steel sequel, while Gadot's appearance was intended to "keep Wonder Woman in the cultural conversation" while a sequel to Wonder Woman and Wonder Woman 1984 (2020) was in development.
-Keaton had also been slated to reprise his role as Batman in various DC projects to take on a mentor role similar to that of Samuel L. Jackson's MCU character Nick Fury, and was cast to appear in Batgirl and a film based on the DCAU series Batman Beyond (1999–2001), also written by Hodson, before both were shelved.
+Cavill's involvement came after he made a cameo appearance in the DCEU film Black Adam (2022), and it was intended to set up a planned Man of Steel sequel, while Gadot's appearance was intended to "keep Wonder Woman in the cultural conversation" while a sequel to Wonder Woman and Wonder Woman 1984 (2020) was in development.
+Keaton had also been slated to reprise his role as Batman in various DC projects to take on a mentor role similar to that of Samuel L. Jackson's MCU character Nick Fury, and was cast to appear in Batgirl and a film based on the animated series Batman Beyond (1999–2001), also written by Hodson, before both were shelved.